Samson-Git/Workshop---Reat-Native-with-Expo/Exercises.md

 ## Bonus

 You're done ?
 Congratulation!
 Now add a select menu for all the coin given by the API.
 It will be way better than just an text input to add a coin.
 The power of react native?
-It has plenty of module ready to use 😉
+It has plenty of modules ready to use 😉

 ## Authors